johnsonr155/poverty/README.md

 This repo is a WIP and needs further refactoring

+Contact Robert Johnson at robertjohnson401@gmail.com if you have any queries or notice any bugs.

 ## Features
 - **Data Processing**: Functions for reading in the raw data and doing some processing
 - **Exploratory Data Analysis**: very rough script used for inital scoping analysis